COVID-19 information for strata housing

 Effective April 17, 2020 all strata corporations can now hold electronic meetings and hearings during the pandemic.

 The Minister of Public Safety and Solicitor General issued an order on April 15, 2020 under the Emergency Program Act enabling all strata corporations to conduct electronic meetings, including Annual General Meetings, Special General Meetings, strata council meetings and hearings during the provincial state of emergency.
 (Note: prior to the pandemic, many strata corporations had bylaws, including the Standard Bylaws, which enabled strata councils to hold strata council meetings electronically).

 This order applies to all strata corporations whether or not they have a bylaw allowing general meetings to be held electronically.

-The ability to hold meetings or hearings using telephone conference calls or an online application, such as Zoom or Microsoft Teams, helps strata corporations comply with the orders and recommendations of B.C.’s Public Health Officer.
+The ability to hold meetings or hearings using telephone conference calls or an online application, such as Zoom or Microsoft Teams, helps strata corporations comply with the orders and recommendations of B.C.’s Provincial Health Officer.